 In the midst of all this moving, studying, and dreaming, I wrote.
 Later in life (much later…like last year later), I realized I’m not happy unless I’m working on some writing project or other.
 Even in my childhood, I hosted writing contests during slumber parties.
 I loved to write the word even before I fell in love with the written word.
 First came tales of puppies escaping pounds, fairies defeating goblins, and Aztec girls turning into eagles.
 Then came “Where the Red Fern Grows,” “The Tripod series,” and “Anne of Green Gables.”

 A Bit of Trivia: My 4th grade teacher read “The White Mountains” (book 1 of The Tripods) out loud to us.
 It was the first science fiction story I’d ever heard.
 Then she read the first chapter of the second book and said we had to go check it out of the library to get the rest of the story.
 I didn’t take her up on that challenge until over a decade later.

 Even though it seems like I’ve always been writing, I hadn’t seriously considered writing professionally until after five years of marriage and one kid.
-After a few years of puttering around the house complaining about dishes and laundry, instigating unnecessary home project, and attempting to learn to cook, my husband told me to get back where I belonged–behind a desk with a book and a computer.
+After a few years of puttering around the house complaining about dishes and laundry, instigating unnecessary home projects, and attempting to learn to cook, my husband told me to get back where I belonged–behind a desk with a book and a computer.
 I’d become a rather ornery person, but taking up the pen and setting a goal (making quarterly submissions to the Writers of the Future contest) made me happy again.

 Well, there you have it.
 I’ve been writing with an eye toward a career in it since April 2016, and I’ve never been happier.
 Though, admittedly, my house has been cleaner, my yard nicer, and my body thinner.
-(Still working on my life balance…)
+(Still working on my work-life balance…)